-The team of Traveling & Living in Peru visited a new restaurant yesterday in Magdalena, Parada 63.
+Not too long ago, the team of Traveling & Living in Peru visited a tucked away restaurant in Magdalena, Parada 63.
 We sampled many wonderful dishes, all prepared with fresh fish and shellfish.
-One of the dishes we sampled was their version of classic ceviche (excellent by the way).
-Look for my review of Parada 63 in the very near future.
+One of the dishes we sampled was their excellent version of classic ceviche.
+That’s why I want to share a simple yet classic ceviche recipe.

 Serves approximately 4